 Packsaddle - The addition of a sculptural monolith in testament to the past and current.
 Stone pieces will be engraved by artist Ian Marr of the Outback locations in the region, visited by many including Captain Charles Sturt and the names of Sturt's party on the Inland Sea Expedition.
 Status; Under Construction off-site

 Tibooburra - recognising the importance of the Cameleers to Tibooburra, this sculpture located outside the Tibooburra Aboriginal Land Council Museum will pay homage to the animal and his carer.
 Artists is Ivan Lovatt.
-Status; Design under approval
+Status; Under construction off-site as seen in images below.

 Thanks to West Darling Arts for their project management of these sculptures.